Birminness/FPGA-Floating-point-division/README.md

 # FPGA-Floating-point-division
-FPGA floating point division with clock enable and using Goldsmith algoritm for division of mantissas
+FPGA floating point division with clock enable and using Goldsmith algoritm for division of mantissas and division by zero detection